sisayie/exam-score-prediction/Using Lambda/readme.md

 ## Step 1.
 Create an S3 Bucket

 ## Step 2.
-Build the model and upload it to S3
+Build the model and upload it to the S3 Bucket
 Use `end-to-end-regression-lambda.ipynb` to build the model and upload it to S3.
 Note that this Notebook uses the `model.py` file and you need to get it too.

 ## Step 3.
 Create the lambda layer